A-Machynak/esp-bt-localization/README.md

 (with SSID and password).

 ## Requirements
+- ESP-IDF v5.2
-- For a Scanner: ESP32 capable of BLE or Bluetooth Classic+BLE (Dual mode)
+- For a Scanner or Tag: ESP32 capable of BLE or Bluetooth Classic+BLE (Dual mode)
 - For a Master: ESP32 capable of BLE+WiFi
 - 4MB Flash